ismaelsadeeq/Data-Structures-Algorithms-Problems/README.md

 # Algorithms-Problems-and-Data-Structures
-This repository contains Data structures Implementation algorithms, and problems solved in various programming language with explanation
+This repository contains Data structure/algorithms Implementations, and problems solved in various programming language with explanation